open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/java-hello-world-in-grpc.md

 ## Setup

-First ensure you have installed the Enterprise OPA binary and have a valid key.
+First ensure you have installed the EOPA binary and have a valid key.

 <LicenseTrialAdmonition />